 If you allow user-generated content, you need to provide a method for users to report and block offensive, abusive content that violates your terms.

-Adding a menu with an option to report and block a post and a user is the standard way to satisfy this requirement.
+Adding a menu with an option to report and block a post and a user is the standard way to satisfy this requirement, as seen here:

 Contact Apple